croepke/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Priority road			| Priority Road|

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
-This seems overall not so great, however, it will make sense to look at the probabilities subsquently.
+Compared to the training accuracy of 91.67% these results do not seem overly good.
+A reason for this lower accuracy might be that the new test images differ from the training/validation/test images by being taken from a different angle or are distorted in the perspective.
+Similarly, this difference could be a result from the class-imbalance of the training data which gives certain classes more weight in favour of others.

 ####Model Certainty - Softmax Probabilities